 This course is focused on United States regulatory requirements, however, international references are made throughout the course, and questions will be addressed as time allows.

-Additionally, advisory guidance and standards will be addressed as well as glimpses into emerging topics and legislation such as the Globally Harmonized of Classification and Labelling (GHS).
+Additionally, advisory guidance and standards will be addressed as well as glimpses into emerging topics and legislation such as the Globally Harmonized System of Classification and Labelling (GHS).

 - What are SDSs?